All Episodes

 He thinks memorizing a couple of catchphrases and bumper sticker slogans and repeating them endlessly makes for a great vision.

-He's out there this morning, we got the audio coming up, taking credit for this great victory over Qaddafi.
+He's out there this morning, we got the audio coming up, taking credit for this great victory over Qaddafi in Libya, taking credit for it.

 Talks about how there are times in the past where we didn't save lives that we should have, but this time we did.

-He thinks that by trashing one industry after another and targeting certain successful groups of people, American people will confuse his tactics with leadership.
+He thinks that by trashing one industry after another and targeting certain successful groups of people, the American people will confuse his tactics with leadership.

-This is one of the this stuff isn't working anymore.
+This stuff isn't working anymore.

-Twenty years ago, 25 years ago was a slam dunk.
+20 years ago, 25 years ago was a slam dunk.

-was going to work.
+It was going to work.

-What he said yesterday in the Rose Guard.
+Obama's speech Thursday before joint session, what he said yesterday in the Rose Guard.

 None of this is about jobs.